Installation of Keycloak

 6. Configure a reverse proxy

 The Keycloak server is configured to run behind a reverse proxy taking care of SSL/TLS and redirecting connections on the public DNS of Keycloak towards the keycloak server, on port 8080.
-Contrary to Keycloak legacy that had to run in HTTPS with a self-signed certificate, the latest Keycloak can run in plain HTTP.
+We recommend always using a reverse proxy for this rather than configuring Keycloak to handle SSL/TLS itself.

 If you only need Olvid users to authenticate through this reverse proxy (and can access the Management Console through a local address), you will need to forward the paths: